+A gluten-free version of my favorite maple bourbon pecan pie.
 Classic pecan pie can be one-note: cloyingly sweet and overly rich.
-Not so for this pie, which gets a kick from bourbon, flaky salt, muscovado sugar, and sorghum molasses (or maple syrup).
+Not so for this gluten-free pecan pie, which gets a kick from booze, flaky salt, dark brown sugar, and sorghum molasses (or maple syrup).
 Serve slices with barely sweetened whipped cream to round out the flavors.

-In this twist on the classic French upside-down tart, pink pearl apples stew in a buttery apple brandy caramel, covered with gluten-free flaky pastry, and baked.
+In this twist on the classic French upside-down tart, apples stew in a buttery apple brandy caramel, covered with gluten-free pie crust dough, and baked.
 The result: deeply caramelized fruit full of apple flavor and crispy crust with burnished edges.
 Apple bliss.

 This nut-studded pie gets double walnut action from richly spiced Nocino – a liqueur made from green walnuts and spices steeped in grappa.
 Paired with toasted walnuts, muscovado sugar, maple syrup, and a dose of flaky salt, this not-too-sweet pie makes a nice change from classic pecan.

 In this gluten-free riff on banana cream pie, an easy cocoa-buckwheat crust underlines butterscotch custard and whipped cream laced with rum, ripe bananas, and crunchy cacao nibs.